Victoria and Albert Ball 2019

 $40 (with additional fees to support Mechanic’s Hall)

 Suggested costume: Evening dress from the years of Victoria and Albert’s marriage, 1840-1861, or modern evening dress.
-A black dress suit in 1840 to 1861 style is appropriate for men, though a dress military uniform or court dress would be super-extra spiffy.
-A ball gown from the years 1840 to 1861 is appropriate for women, and extra jewelry and tiaras would take your ensemble to the next level.
-For those who don’t have period clothing, gentlemen should wear a dark suit and ladies should wear a formal dress with a long skirt.
-It would be best to avoid modern casual clothing—short skirts, shorts, jeans, t-shirts, short-sleeved shirts—and definitely avoid wearing sneakers.
+A black dress suit in 1840 to 1861 style is appropriate for men, though a dress military uniform or court dress would also be good.
+A ball gown from the years 1840 to 1861 is appropriate for women, and extra jewelry and tiara would take your ensemble to the next level.
+For those who don’t have period clothing, gentlemen should wear a dark suit and ladies should wear a formal dress with an ankle length skirt.
+Please do not wear modern casual clothing – short skirts, jeans, shorts, t-shirts, short-sleeved shirts – and definitely avoid wearing sneakers.

 What is the dancing like?